151henry151/doodlr-pro/README.md

 ## Overview

 Doodlr is a cross-platform collaborative drawing app built with Expo React Native and Python FastAPI backend.
-Users can create artwork on a shared canvas by zooming into specific areas and painting individual pixels.
+Users can create artwork on a shared canvas by navigating through a hierarchical zoom system and painting individual pixels at the deepest level.

 ## Core Concept

-The app features a hierarchical canvas system:
+The app features a hierarchical canvas system with 4 distinct zoom levels:

+### Zoom Level System

+**Level 1: Root View**
-- The main canvas is divided into 9 squares
+- Shows ALL 6,561 pixels organized into 9 clickable sections
-- Each square can be further divided into 9 squares (up to 4 levels deep)
+- Each section represents 729 pixels (27×27 pixels)
+- Users can click any section to zoom into that area

+**Level 2: Section View**
+- Shows 729 pixels in the selected section, organized into 9 clickable subsections
+- Each subsection represents 81 pixels (9×9 pixels)
+- Users can click any subsection to zoom deeper

+**Level 3: Subsection View**
+- Shows 81 pixels in the selected subsection, organized into 9 clickable areas
+- Each area represents 9 pixels (3×3 pixels)
+- Users can click any area to reach the final zoom level

+**Level 4: Pixel View**
+- Shows 9 individual pixels in the selected area
+- These are the actual pixels users can paint with colors
+- Each pixel is a single unit that can be colored independently

+### Navigation and Painting

-- Users can "zoom in" by clicking on squares to navigate deeper into the canvas
+- **Zooming In**: Click any section at any level to navigate deeper into the canvas
-- At the deepest level, users can paint individual squares with colors from a palette
+- **Painting**: Only available at Level 4, where users can select colors and paint individual pixels
+- **Navigation Back**: Use the back button to return to previous levels
+- **Collaboration**: All users share the same canvas, seeing real-time updates from others

+### Canvas Structure

-- The canvas is shared among all users, creating a collaborative graffiti board
+The canvas follows a mathematical hierarchy:
+- **Total Pixels**: 6,561 (81×81 grid)
+- **Level 1**: 9 sections of 27×27 pixels each (729 pixels per section)
+- **Level 2**: 9 subsections of 9×9 pixels each (81 pixels per subsection)
+- **Level 3**: 9 areas of 3×3 pixels each (9 pixels per area)
+- **Level 4**: 9 individual pixels (1×1 each)

+This creates a perfect 3×3×3×3 = 81×81 = 6,561 pixel canvas that can be navigated systematically.

 ## Features

-- **Hierarchical Canvas**: 4-level deep zoom system
+- **Hierarchical Canvas**: 4-level deep zoom system with 6,561 total pixels
 - **Real-time Collaboration**: Multiple users can edit simultaneously
-- **Color Palette**: Standard color selection for painting
+- **Color Palette**: 14 standard colors for painting (Red, Green, Blue, Yellow, Cyan, Magenta, White, Black, Gray, Orange, Purple, Pink, Brown, Teal)
 - **Cross-platform**: Works on iOS and Android
 - **Responsive Design**: Adapts to different screen sizes
 - **WebSocket Support**: Real-time updates for collaborative features